Cheesy Potato Gratin with Smoked Salmon and Paprika Cream Sauce.

 - Put the flour, paprika, cayenne, salt, and pepper in a small bowl and stir to combine.

-- Add 2 & ½ tbsp butter to a medium size saucepan and set it over medium heat.
+- Add 2 & ½ tablespoon butter to a medium size saucepan and set it over medium heat.
 When the butter is melted, add the flour and spice mixture and cook, stirring constantly with a rubber spatula, for 2 minutes.

 - Remove the pan from the heat and add the warm milk to the pan slowly, stirring constantly with a wire whisk, until the sauce is completely smooth.